swcarpentry/r-novice-gapminder/instructors/instructor-notes.md

                     likes_string = c(1, 0, 1))
 ```

-This option can be turned off an on in the following menu setting:
+This option can be turned off and on in the following menu setting:
 Tools -> Global Options -> Code -> Display -> Enable preview of named and hexadecimal colors (under "Syntax")

 ## Pulling in Data